impecks/freelance/README.md

 Ready to build custom solutions or enhance this system for your needs!

 ## 📄 License

-MIT License - Free for personal/portfolio use.
+Free for personal/portfolio use.
 Commercial licensing available for enterprise deployments.

 ---